 Recently betrothed, Arturo Gatti leaves behind a young son.
 His wife, Amanda Rodrigues Gatti, was arrested today.

-It would be mawkish to speculate as to the events preceding his death, suspicious and unsavoury, they seem to be in the public domain in unpleasant haste too.
-The little boy who will never know his father, and could well be estranged from his mother, should her culpability be proven, is the real tragedy in the sorry events of the weekend.
-A sad conclusion to an astonishingly inspirational fighter’s life and another human tragedy befalls a boxing hero.
+It would be mawkish to speculate as to the events preceding his death.
+Suspicious and unsavoury, they seem to be in the public domain in unpleasant haste too.
+The little boy who will never know his father, and could well be estranged from his mother should her culpability be proven, is a further victim in the sorry events of the weekend.
+His death at such a young age, a heartbreaking conclusion to an inspirational life and yet more tragedy heaped on the sport and one of its heroes.

-Among the flood of articles from writers and bloggers who never knew Gatti beyond their television screens I was most taken by Jerry Izenberg’s piece for the New Jersey based paper The Star-Ledger.
-Gatti came to represent the people of New Jersey and as someone with frequent contact with the man, Jerry’s words carry greater resonance than many of the other tribute pieces I’ve read.
+Among the flood of articles from writers and bloggers, most of whom who didn’t know Gatti beyond their own television screen and his projected and inferred persona, I was most taken by Jerry Izenberg’s piece for the New Jersey based paper, The Star-Ledger.
+It told how Gatti came to represent the people of New Jersey and as someone with frequent contact with the man, Jerry’s words carry greater resonance than many of the other tribute pieces I’ve read.